Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: System Setup

-Approximate Computing (AC) encompasses diverse methodologies aimed at balancing computational performance with energy efficiency or computational resource savings.
-These methodologies span both hardware and software domains, offering versatile solutions for performance optimization.
-A pivotal inspiration within the domain of AC comes from the utilization of Field Programmable Gate Arrays (FPGAs) as accelerators and the development of synthesizable algorithms that harness FPGAs' reconfigurable nature \cite{Flegar2019FloatX, VivadoHLS}.
-In contrast to the fixed computational architectures of Central Processing Units (CPUs) and Graphics Processing Units (GPUs), which operate within conventional pipelines at standard precision levels (e.g., 32-bit or 64-bit), FPGAs offer a paradigm of customizable computation.
-This unique capability enables FPGAs to perform calculations in a highly efficient manner tailored to specific tasks.
-Consequently, FPGAs find extensive applications across various fields, including networking, signal processing, multimedia codec operations, and, notably, machine learning tasks \cite{mittal2016survey}.

-In the context of edge computing, FPGA accelerators becomes particularly advantageous, as they can be dynamically reprogrammed to custom computation precision.
-This flexibility allows for computations to be executed at lower precision levels (e.g., 8-bit or 4-bit) with minimal overhead, thereby significantly enhancing computational efficiency and energy conservation in resource-constrained environments \cite{Zhang2015Optimizing}.
+Within AxC methods, quantization stands out for its universal applicability, and compatibility with existing FL systems.
+In the context of edge computing, FPGA accelerators become particularly advantageous, as they can be dynamically reprogrammed to efficiently perform computation at any custom precision level including 4-bit and below, thus significantly reducing computation demand and energy consumption in resource-constrained environments \cite{Zhang2015Optimizing}.

+As quantization can significantly reduce the resource demand for storing, inferring, and training machine learning models \cite{gupta2015deep, Hubara2016BinaryNet} at the price of performance degradation, it is essential to demonstrate the trade-offs of low-precision machine learning.
+We benchmarked the performance degradation of common CNN models in quantization, as shown in Table.~\ref{tab_benchmark}.
+All these models are trained in 32-bit floating-point format and then quantize to lower bit-levels.
+The degradation only becomes noticeable when quantized to 8-bit, and retains acceptable before being quantized below 4-bit.

+It is also worth noting that such performance can not be stably achieved via conventional end-to-end training at the same lowest precision level due to the limit of gradient dynamic range and cumulative error of low precision, and additionally, when the size of dataset increases, gradients may require a larger dynamic range to fit the data.

+Although end-to-end low precision training can be achieved through dedicated design of format, quantization algorithms, and arithmetic implementation \cite{Sun2020ULPDNN}, a key advantage of our mixed-precision OTA-FL framework is simplicity for application.
+We leverage mixed-precision federated learning, to enable the low precision ML on edge devices and hence achieve superior trade-off of computation and performance, and reduction of energy consumption.